 Distribution, Use and Easy Sharing: Documented knowledge and processes must be simple and easy to use. user focused information.

 This information should be a single source of truth within the business so must be easily accessed.

 Evolving New Knowledge: New knowledge is always is being discovered, every day, continuously developing all the time so you need to harness and document and share.

 Maintaining and Analysis: It is an ever evolving cycle, additional knowledge needs to be added, processes need to be changed and amended.

 The benefits of knowledge management and retaining knowledge within a business.

 Bus factor: All businesses need to be prepared for the bus factor.
 Sounds a bit morbid but what would happen if a critical person working in the business is hit by a bus?
 How will affect business?

-Training manual that can be past on quickly can help new teams members to hit the ground running as they have a guide to refer to as a single source of truth.
+A training manual that can be passed on quickly can help new teams members to hit the ground running as they have a guide to refer to as a single source of truth.
 Knowing the best way to do something has already been identified and guiding them through the process.